rapaportg/VaultToGit/README.md

 - The `git_repo_address`, which can be modified using the command line argument `--gitaddress` or `-ga`.
 	-  Example: `python  VaultToGit.py --gitaddress git@gitlab:ABC/Example.git`

-- The `gitDestination`, which is the name of the file on your local machine that the vault repo will be stored in temporarily.
-Using the name of the git repo is reccomended.
-It can be modified using the `--gitdestination` or `-gd` arguments.
-	- Example: `python VaultToGit.py -gd Example`

 - The `vaultRepo`, which is the repository in SourceGear vault you want to access.
 Its argument variables are `--vaultrepo` or `-vr`.
 	- Example: `python VaultToGit.py --vaultrepo RepoName`